Low-Frequency/Proxmox-VM-Patchmanagement/README.md

 To install the dependecies for the script, you'll have to run `pip install -r requirements.txt`.

+As per requirements on the managed VMs, the package `yum-utils` has to be installed on Red Hat based systems to enable checking for pending reboots.
+Also the commad `which` has to be present.
+On Debian based systems this should be provided by the `debianutils` package.
+On Red Hat based systems it's the package `which`.
+A Check for this has not been implemented, so it's up to the user to make sure the required packages are installed.

 ## Usage

 To use the script, you'll first have to create an inventory file.
 The file structure has to be as follows: